10 December 2020

 Click to see our category-killer experience with hotels.
-See also our distressed loan credentials.
-And click here for the latest blog articles on loan modifications, workouts, bankruptcies and receiverships, and here for The Lenders Handbook for Troubled Hotels.
+See also our distressed loan credentials and The Lenders Handbook for Troubled Hotels.
+And click here for the latest blog articles on loan modifications, workouts, bankruptcies and receiverships, and outlooks and trends.

 Most of the receiverships in the United States are state court receiverships.
 But lenders seeking the relief and protection of receiverships are giving new consideration to filing in federal court.

 Our partner Nick De Lancie took the lead in putting together this summary of some key factors in making this choice today.

 Time for a new look at

 Due to the Covid-19 crisis, getting receivers appointed in many state courts may be difficult.
 Some state courts are effectively closed, others are backlogged, and still others have temporary restrictions on receivership or foreclosures proceedings that push receivership applications even further down the stack.

 Federal courts are generally open and working.
 Federal courts, however, have generally been proceeding with their cases in a more-or-less normal fashion.
 Even though federal courts do not have the quick receivership hearings that some states permit in ordinary times, federal receiverships, which are not commonly used by secured creditors, can be a very useful remedy for defaulted loans.
 This is particularly true even when state courts are fully “open for business” where the borrower’s operations and the creditor’s collateral are located in multiple states.

 Similarities to state receiverships.
 Federal receiverships are similar to traditional state court receiverships but they have nationwide scope and may avoid many of the problems that arise from seeking and using multiple receivers, each from a court in a different state.
 They are historically recognized by federal law and are recognized and governed by the Federal Rules of Civil Procedure.
 CONTINUE READING →